Bioceramic: Mechanical properties and composition

-Table 2: Mechanical Properties of Ceramic Biomaterials

 Multipurpose

 A number of implanted ceramics have not actually been designed for specific biomedical applications.
 However, they manage to find their way into different implantable systems because of their properties and their good biocompatibility.
 Among these ceramics, we can cite silicon carbide, titanium nitrides and carbides, and boron nitride.
 TiN has been suggested as the friction surface in hip prostheses.
 While cell culture tests show a good biocompatibility, the analysis of implants shows significant wear, related to a delaminating of the TiN layer.
 Silicon carbide is another modern-day ceramic which seems to provide good biocompatibility and can be used in bone implants.

 Specific use

 In addition to being used for their traditional properties, bioactive ceramics have seen specific use for due to their biological activity.
 Calcium phosphates, oxides, and hydroxides are common examples.
 Other natural materials — generally of animal origin — such as bioglass and other composites feature a combination of mineral-organic composite materials such as HAP, alumina, or titanium dioxide with the biocompatible polymers (polymethylmethacrylate): PMMA, poly(L-lactic) acid: PLLA, poly(ethylene).
 Composites can be differentiated as bioresorbable or non-bioresorbable, with the latter being the result of the combination of a bioresorbable calcium phosphate (HAP) with a non-bioresorbable polymer (PMMA, PE).
 These materials may become more widespread in the future, on account of the many combination possibilities and their aptitude at combining a biological activity with mechanical properties similar to those of the bone.